top of page

 • Review pedagogical tier one practices for high quality instruction

-• Develop a tier one toolbox of interventions and supports
+• Leave with a tier one toolbox of interventions and supports

 • Review instructional elements of inclusive practices, metacognition, and social-emotional learning

-• Practice the integration of instructional and behavioral evidence-based interventions and supports to maximize student engagement and achievement
+• Practice the integration of instructional and behavioral evidence-based interventions and supports to maximize student engagement and ownership of learning

 February 5, 2026